 Loewenstein studied 13,000 people to examine their brain activity patterns and response to desirable items (e.g., chocolate candy) versus undesirable items (e.g., the candy’s price tag), using functional magnetic resonance imaging techniques.

-The results uncovered that if participants liked the chocolate, the brain’s reward center (the nucleus accumbens) demonstrated a positive reaction to seeing the candy — this is the same area of the brain that is linked to other enjoyable acts, like hearing music.
-Upon seeing the chocolate’s price tag, however, the pain and disgust regions of the brain (the insula) showed activity — a region that responds to such occurrences like smelling foul odors.
+The results uncovered that if participants liked the chocolate, the brain’s reward center (the nucleus accumbens) demonstrated a positive reaction to seeing the candy.
+Upon seeing the chocolate’s price tag, however, the pain and disgust regions of the brain (the insula) showed activity.

-There is no way to pigeonhole savers into a single, collective bunch.
+There is no way to pigeonhole savers into a single, collective bunch, however.
 Money hoarders come with a variety of characteristics and have different motivations for saving money.
 Here are four different types of ultimate savers:

 1. The Tightwad